 Pontiac’s plan was to launch surprise attacks on nearby forts on a specific day, wiping out the garrisons and then plundering the unprotected settlements.
 In doing so, he hoped to drive the British settlers from the western territories.

 ‘Pontiac’s conspiracy’, as it became known, launched its first attacks in the spring of 1763.
 These attacks were initially successful, with eight out of 12 British forts falling, hundreds of British soldiers and colonial militiamen dying and dozens of settlements devastated.

 Aware that there was a risk of this conflict expanding, the king quickly passed the Proclamation which provided, in essence, a form of temporary native title.
-The western regions were reserved for the native tribes, with hunting and fishing rights granted to specific tribes according to region.
-Colonists were forbidden to encroach onto this land, to seize it or settle on it; those who had already moved west were ordered to return.
+The western regions were reserved for the native tribes, with hunting and fishing rights granted to specific tribes according to their region.
+Colonists were forbidden to encroach onto this land, to seize it or settle on it.
+Those who had already moved west were ordered to return.